 According to one study, employees’ work-related knowledge, skills, and abilities are directly related to their popularity in the workplace, which is directly related to their career satisfaction.

-Those who complain about life and are more pessimistic have fewer friends.
+People who often complain about life and are more pessimistic have fewer friends.
 Even worse, since people tend to spend time with others who are similar to them, the friends they do have are typically also pessimistic.

 As a rule of thumb, make an effort not to say anything negative until you have first said at least five positive things.
 This can help you prevent others from viewing you as pessimistic and make you a more uplifting person to spend time with.